-Surplus cash held by the operating companies over and above balance required for working capital management is transferred to Corporate Treasury.
-Corporate Treasury invests surplus cash in interest-bearing current accounts and time deposits, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the above-mentioned forecasts.
-At the reporting date, the Group held liquid funds of CHF 1,222.8 million (2013: CHF 1,538.3 million) that are expected to readily generate cash inflows for managing liquidity risk.
+Surplus cash held by the operating companies over and above the balance required for working capital management is transferred to Corporate Treasury.
+Corporate Treasury deposits surplus cash in current accounts and time deposits, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the above-mentioned forecasts.
+At the reporting date, the Group held liquid funds of CHF 1,046.2 million (2014: CHF 1,222.8 million) that they are expected to preserve capital while managing liquidity risk.